hswolff/website/_posts/2013/2013-02-11-my-first-app-jot.md

 ---
-title: "My First App: Jot"
+title: 'My First App: Jot'
 slug: my-first-app-jot
 date: 2013-02-11T09:00:47.000Z
-updated: 2013-12-30T11:13:31.000Z
+category: personal
 tags:
   - app
-- app store
-- cocoa touch
-- code
-- coding
   - iphone
-- jot
-- me
-- note
   - objective-c
-- programming
 ---

 <p>In the middle of last year I began playing around with iOS development.
 I've long been curious about Objective-C and Cocoa Touch, trying tutorials and reading documentation on and off for a few years.
 Every so often I'd begin work on an application only to have it end in frustration: either I didn't enjoy what I was working on or more commonly the learning curve proved too steep.</p>